-- the school you nominate a senior colleague to act as the main support for redeployee(s), which can include: - Consideration of the redeployee for any roles within the school which become available.
-If you have a vacancy within the school you must first consider internal redeployees and assess whether they have the necessary skills and experience to carry out the role, or would do with an appropriate level of training, before you make a decision about advertising the role more widely.
-You may also offer a redeployee a trial period of up to 4 weeks in order for you and the redeployee to establish whether they are suitable for the role. - Meeting with the redeployee regularly during the process and their notice period to see how they are coping with the situation and to see if further support can be provided. - Where the school buys into the Employee Support Helpline, ensuring the redeployee has the relevant contact details (freephone 0800 030 5182 or 0161 836 9498 (calls will be charged)) or via http://extra.hants.gov.uk/employee/policy-guidance/occupationalhealth/employee-support - Ensuring the redeployee has contact details for their redeployment support adviser in Education Personnel Services (02380 383500). - Encouraging the redeployee to seek support from their professional association or trade union representative. - Reminding the redeployee of the webpages and resources made available by Education Personnel Services. - Supporting the redeployee in completing a candidate profile within Hampshire County Council's recruitment system, showing their skills and experience.
-This enables a recruiting manager to assess suitability for their vacancy. - Helping the redeployee to complete application forms or write a CV. - Ensuring the redeployee has access to job vacancy websites and allowing them time to look for vacancies. - Allowing reasonable time out from work on full pay for the redeployee to look for employment outside of the school and/or to attend job interviews (with your prior agreement) and reimbursing any travel expenses incurred. - Meeting with the redeployee after any interviews to find out how they got on and, if they had any difficulties, to support them (in conjunction with the redeployment support adviser if needed). - Consideration of any re-training which may benefit the redeployee (for example additional computer skills) and whether funding for training costs can be provided. - Checking the redeployee has contacted the redeployment support adviser in Education Personnel Services if they are applying for a post in another Hampshire County Council school or department.
-Ensuring the redeployee has contacted Job Centre Plus to discuss any benefits they may be entitled to if they are unable to secure other employment.
+- Encouraging the redeployee to seek support from their professional association or trade union representative. - Reminding the redeployee of the webpages and resources made available by Zurich Employee Support. - Supporting the redeployee in completing a candidate profile within Hampshire County Council's recruitment system, showing their skills and experience.
+This enables a recruiting manager to assess suitability for their vacancy. - Helping the redeployee to complete application forms or write a CV. - Ensuring the redeployee has access to job vacancy websites and allowing them time to look for vacancies. - Allowing reasonable time out from work on full pay for the redeployee to look for employment outside of the school and/or to attend job interviews (with your prior agreement) and reimbursing any travel expenses incurred. - Meeting with the redeployee after any interviews to find out how they got on and, if they had any difficulties, to support them (in conjunction with the redeployment support adviser if needed). - Consideration of any re-training which may benefit the redeployee (for example additional computer skills) and whether funding for training costs can be provided. - Checking the redeployee has contacted the redeployment support adviser in Zurich Employee Support if they are applying for a post in another Hampshire County Council school or department. - Ensuring the redeployee has contacted Job Centre Plus to discuss any benefits they may be entitled to if they are unable to secure other employment.

 Offer of suitable alternative employment An employee will not be compelled to accept a post which is not a suitable alternative position, having regard to their qualifications, experience and personal circumstances.
 However if an offer is made and this is suitable alternative employment, the employee will be expected to accept the position.
-I an employee rejects an offer of suitable alternative employment, this may jeopardise their entitlement to redundancy benefits.
+If an employee rejects an offer of suitable alternative employment, this may jeopardise their entitlement to redundancy benefits.
 Trial period Where an employee is successfully redeployed, they have a statutory right to a four week trial period to see if they are satisfied with the redeployment.
-After this period, if it is reasonably decided that the alternative job is not suitable, other employment options will be discussed and if no suitable job can be found redundancy pay will be due.
-Travel For support staff employed on EHCC2007 terms and conditions, travel expenses - expenses are payable to a member of staff who: support staff transfers to another Hampshire County Council establishment as a redeployee; and incurs additional travel expenses; and is not, on transfer, appointed to a higher salary grade.
-These additional travel expenses are paid on the following basis: for the period during which the additional travel is undertaken, up to a maximum of two years from the date of transfer; for travel by car, payment will be at the excess travel rate under the EHCC agreement; for travel by public transport, the excess cost will be paid at the prevailing public transport rate; payments will cease before the two year duration if the redeployee is promoted.
+After this period, if it is reasonably decided that the alternative job is not suitable, other employment options will be discussed and if no suitable job can be found, redundancy pay will be due.
+Travel expenses - support staff For support staff employed on EHCC2007 terms and conditions, travel expenses are payable to a member of staff who: transfers to another Hampshire County Council establishment as a redeployee; and

+• incurs additional travel expenses; and

+• is not, on transfer, appointed to a higher salary grade.

+These additional travel expenses are paid on the following basis:

+- for the period during which the additional travel is undertaken, up to a maximum of two years from the date of transfer; - for travel by car, payment will be at the excess travel rate under the EHCC agreement; - for travel by public transport, the excess cost will be paid at the prevailing public transport rate; - payments will cease before the two year duration if the redeployee is promoted.

 Where an employee is redeployed between Hampshire County Council schools/departments, the cost of travel expenses is paid by the receiving school/department.

 Redeployees who were Hampshire County Council employees but who have been redeployed to a school where the governing body is the employer (foundation, trust, voluntary aided or academy schools), or vice versa, payment of travel expenses is at the discretion of the governing body.

-Travel expenses - There is no statutory entitlement for redeployed teachers to be paid travel expenses.
-However it is recommended that the arrangements for paying travel teachers expenses to support staff (see above) are applied to teaching staff, to assist with their successful redeployment.
+Travel expenses -There is no statutory entitlement for redeployed teachers to be paid travel expenses.
+However it is recommended that the arrangements for paying travel expenses to support staff (see above) are applied to teaching staff, to assist with their successful redeployment.